 (a) Customer Charge: NEC: bills Customer directly for these charges

 (b) Customer Metering Charge: NEC: not applicable

+( c) LP&L – Delivery Service Availability Charge – LP&L: $30.00 per Meter per Month

 (2) In order to avoid ongoing liability, a CR must submit a Move-Out Request to terminate service no earlier than five days after receipt of a 650_04, Planned or Unplanned Outage Notification, or 650_02, Service Order Response, indicating successful completion of the DNP request.
 CRs receiving reliable information indicating a Premise is vacant may submit move out earlier.
 Upon completion of the move out order the MOU/EC will discontinue billing the CR for non-usage based charges as outlined above.
 A CR’s financial liability for a disconnected Premise is removed upon the completion of a move out.
 Until a move out is effectuated, the REP will remain the REP of record and will re-energize the Customer’s Premise upon remedy of the reason for DNP request if necessary.
 Whether prior to or after the completion of the Move-Out Request, the CR will re-establish service to the extent required under the MOU/EC Customer protection rules.